adobe/aio-lib-core-tvm/doc/api.md

 blob container.
 These two signed URLs can then be passed to the azure blob storage sdk, see the example below:</p>
 </dd>
 <dt><a href="#TvmResponseAzureCosmos">TvmResponseAzureCosmos</a> : <code>object</code></dt>
 <dd><p>Tvm response with Azure Cosmos resource credentials.
-Gives access to a personal Cosmos container.</p>
+Gives access to an isolated partition within a CosmosDB container.</p>
 </dd>
 <dt><a href="#TvmResponseAwsS3">TvmResponseAwsS3</a> : <code>object</code></dt>
 <dd><p>Tvm response with Aws S3 temporary credentials.
 These credentials give access to files in a restricted prefix: